Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-web-api-sample/README.md

 - The documentation for Microsoft identity platform is available from [https://aka.ms/aadv2](https://aka.ms/aadv2)
 - For more information about web apps scenarios on the Microsoft identity platform see [Scenario: Web app that signs in users](https://docs.microsoft.com/azure/active-directory/develop/scenario-web-app-sign-user-overview) and [Scenario: Web app that calls web APIs](https://docs.microsoft.com/azure/active-directory/develop/scenario-web-app-call-api-overview)
 - [Why update to Microsoft identity platform?](https://docs.microsoft.com/azure/active-directory/develop/azure-ad-endpoint-comparison)
-- For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).
+- For more information about how OAuth 2.0 protocols work in this scenario and other scenarios, see [Authentication Scenarios for Microsoft Entra ID](http://go.microsoft.com/fwlink/?LinkId=394414).